Gotcha Force: Plot

 The Earth is being attacked by "Gotcha Borgs" called the Death Force.
 Luckily, a child named Kou finds a borg called G-Red and forms the Gotcha Force.
 Allied by his friends, Kou counterattacks and aims to get rid of the menace, known as the Death Force's leader, the Galactic Emperor.

+Development

+Gotcha Force was developed on HAL Laboratory Sysdolphin engine.

 Reception

 Gotcha Force received "mixed" reviews according to the review aggregation website Metacritic.
 Reviewers generally praised the game's concept and gameplay, but found the game to lack depth in the long run.
 Mary Jane Irwin of IGN stated: "What really hurts it is that the game never progresses beyond the simple battles.
 I never felt challenged -- and after playing through the story mode for an hour, I felt like I had seen all there was to see."
 Irwin, along with other reviewers, also noted the game to be more appealing to children.
 Alex Navarro of GameSpot believed the game "crutches itself far too heavily on brainless, clunky, spastic action that doesn't so much entertain as it bewilders."
 In Japan, Famitsu gave it a score of one seven, one eight, and two sevens for a total of 29 out of 40.